OCR-D/spec/logging.md

 ## METS
 ### File Group
-File group holding logging have to start with prefix "LOG-"
+File groups holding logging have to start with prefix "LOG-"